awsdocs/aws-xamarin-developer-guide/doc_source/setup.rst

 To create an identity pool:

 #.
-Log in to the `Amazon Cognito Console <https://console.aws.amazon.com/cognito/home>`_ and click
-   :guilabel:`Create new identity pool`.
+Log in to the `Amazon Cognito Console <https://console.aws.amazon.com/cognito/home>`_ , click :guilabel:`Manage Federated Identities`, and then click  :guilabel:`Create new identity pool`.

 #.
 Enter a name for your identity pool and select the checkbox to enable access to unauthenticated
    identities.
 Click :guilabel:`Create Pool` to create your identity pool.